Mexco Energy Corporation Declares Special Dividend on Common Shares

-MIDLAND, TX, April 10, 2023 (GLOBE NEWSWIRE) -- Mexco Energy Corporation MXC announced today that its Board of Directors declared a special cash dividend of $0.10 per common share.
+/EIN News/ -- MIDLAND, TX, April 10, 2023 (GLOBE NEWSWIRE) -- Mexco Energy Corporation (NYSE American: MXC) announced today that its Board of Directors declared a special cash dividend of $0.10 per common share.
 The special dividend is payable May 15, 2023 to the stockholders of record at the close of business on May 1, 2023.

 The Company’s Board of Directors also authorized the use of up to $1,000,000 to repurchase shares of the Company’s common stock, par value $0.50, for the treasury account.
 This authorization replaces the previously authorized $250,000 common stock repurchase program which had $5,506 remaining at the time it was replaced.
 During the year ended March 31, 2023, the Company repurchased 18,416 shares at an average price of $13.28 per share.